bbauska/front-end-web-ui/README.md

     **\<script src="js/scripts.js"\>\</script\>**
     **\<!-- endbuild --\>**

--   Do the same change in *aboutus.html* and *contactus.html*
+-   Do the same change in <i>aboutus.html</i> and <i>contactus.html</i>
 -   To build the distribution folder, you can type the following at the prompt:

 **npm run build**

--   This will build the *dist* folder containing the files that are a self-contained version of your project.
+-   This will build the <i>dist</i> folder containing the files that are a self-contained version of your project.
 You can now copy the contents of this folder to a web server that hosts your website.
 -   After verifying that the dist folder is built correctly, you can now do a git commit with the message "NPM Scripts Part 2"

 ### **Conclusions**